FarkostInteractive/VerdantPage/Documentation/UserGuide/UsingAffectors.md

 ## The three types

 Affectors come in three different varieties: VerdantDeflectionAffector, VerdantColorAffector and VerdantScaleAffector.
-Deflection is for pushing and pressing vegetation as things pass through it, be they vehicles, characters, giant balls or magic spells.
-Color allows dynamically multiplying new colors into it, either in simple shapes or as full textures.
-Scale acts similarly to the scaling mask options on VerdantObject, but is much more performant for dynamic objects.
+Deflection is for pushing and pressing vegetation as things pass through it, like vehicles, characters, giant balls or magic spells.
+Color allows dynamically multiplying in new colors, either in simple shapes or as full textures.
+Scale acts similarly to the scaling mask options on VerdantObject, but is much more performant and made to be used on dynamic objects.

 Each type needs a special component attached to the camera for tracking the affectors and storing how the world has been influenced.
 These are called fields.